 Luckily, the idea that you should always feel a sense of well-being and inner peace is a misconception.
 Life happens.
 Your spouse works late.
 Children get sick.
 You get a flat tire on your way to work.
 A friend hurts your feelings.
 You lose a pet or a loved one.

-Feeling peaceful has nothing to do with what happens to us; it’s about learning the art of self-acceptance and mindfulness.
+Feeling peaceful or having emotional well being has nothing to do with what happens to us; it’s about learning the art of self-acceptance and mindfulness.

 Why Inner Peace Is Hard to Achieve

 In our Western culture, academic success, business savvy, and making it big in sports rank much higher than having an inner sense of well-being.
 Most of us were not taught at home or in school what emotions are, how to regulate them, or how to calm ourselves.
 Instead, especially in childhood, we are pushed to excel and punished when we act out emotionally.

 We were not shown how to achieve mindfulness.
 And when we add on massive digital stimulation and smartphone or social media addictions, we end up with an epidemic of disconnected people.
 We are disconnected from ourselves and each other.

 So, even if you long for inner peace, you may be plagued with anxiety and depression instead.
 You may feel haunted with low but constant uneasiness or a wildly out-of-control inner critic.
 What went wrong?

 To understand how to achieve inner peace, let’s first explore how we lost our way.

 Much of what we think we know about emotions was handed down from our parents, which was often well-intended but inadequate at best.
 Even though emotions are a natural part of the human experience, they are misunderstood, so generations after generations have avoided, judged, and often blocked or shut down what they feel.